No One Will Ever Make America Great Again

 That ship has sailed.

 Or rather, it never sailed.
 The country wouldn’t be tearing itself apart internally over racial politics if Lincoln had managed to encourage emancipated slaves to colonize other less white countries — the strategy he had long favored.
 Over seven years into the administration of the America’s first black president, racial tension in America is higher than it was during the Bush presidency.
 As a majority of blacks are expected to vote for Hillary, campaigns like #blacklivesmatter will only gain momentum during a Trump presidency.
-There will be more riots, and, as the smart Gregory Hood once suggested to me in person, if Trump wins, the left may just “start the revolution for us.”
-(That’s probably the most interesting pro-Trump argument I’ve heard.)

 If Trump builds a wall, it may keep new illegal immigrants out, but it’s far too late to turn the demographic tide.
 Mexican immigration to America didn’t start during the Obama presidency.
 It started generations ago.
 The majority of the growth in the hispanic population comes from births within the United States — not from the aquathoners of the Rio Grande.
 Hispanics are already the majority in New Mexico and California, and nationwide, non-hispanic white births are now officially a minority.